top of page

 Join Imani Clinic, UCD’s Health Professions Advising (HPA), and Kaiser Permanente for an inspiring and empowering event aimed at catalyzing the success of Black students pursuing careers in healthcare.

-Our second annual Aspiring Black Physicians Conference will bring together accomplished Black medical professionals and medical students to share their expertise, experiences, and invaluable insights into navigating the journey toward a successful healthcare career.
+Our third annual Aspiring Black Physicians Conference will bring together accomplished Black medical professionals and medical students to share their expertise, experiences, and invaluable insights into navigating the journey toward a successful healthcare career.
 From engaging panel discussions to meeting our keynote speaker, attendees will have opportunities to network, ask questions about admissions and career goals, and meet other aspiring physicians from their communities.

 This year’s keynote speaker is Dr. Lisa Ann Merritt, M.D., a general physiatrist of 33 years specializing in Physical Medicine and Rehabilitation at the UC Davis Medical Center.

-Please join us at the UC Davis Medical School Campus on February 24th, 2024 from 8:30 AM to 4:30 PM.
+Please join us at the UC Davis Medical School Campus on February 22nd, 2025 from 8:30 AM to 4:30 PM.
 Breakfast and lunch will be provided.
 This event is open to all university and community college students.
 Students from UC Davis are eligible for free transportation from the Davis city area.

-Keynote Speaker: Dr. Lisa Merritt
+Keynote Speaker: Dr. Jones

 Keynote